hirosystems/stacks-subnets/docs/getting-started.md

 4. Transfer the NFT from one user to another in the subnet
 5. Withdraw the NFT from the subnet

-First, we'll publish the L2 NFT contract to the subnet:
+First, we will publish the L2 NFT contract to the subnet:

 ```sh
 node ./publish.js simple-nft-l2 ../contracts/simple-nft-l2.clar 2 0